GurnirunjunShergill/EcoScope/README.md

 # 🌍 EcoScope: Climate & Sustainability Intelligence Platform

 **EcoScope** is a full-stack, data-driven web app designed to provide local climate and sustainability insights to users.
-Built for performance, accessibility, and modern web best practices, EcoScope integrates public climate data sources through a scraping engine and API backend, delivering meaningful insights through a beautiful frontend.
+Built for performance, accessibility, and modern web best practices, EcoScope integrates public climate data sources through official APIs (NOAA, EPA, NASA, etc.), delivering meaningful insights through a beautiful frontend.

 This project is designed to:

-* Impress high-paying employers in climate-tech and related industries
-* Be legally safe by using open public data
-* Be a launchable, monetizable product
+* Provide transparent, localized climate and sustainability insights
+* Integrate trusted public APIs to create a meaningful and educational dashboard
-* Build deep backend and frontend development skills
+* Explore real-time environmental data through an interactive and accessible frontend

 ---